vlandham/captain_z/out/captain_z.md

 Everyone looked at Captain Spears.
 He was getting mad alright, but not because of the mention of his cuddly animals.
 He was thinking about Captain Zephyr, and his eye went from purple to a bright hot red.

 _Sophia Zephyr was there to steal something, alright_, he thought.
-But it wasn't food, nor gold, nor his cuddly monkey. _The what?_ The thought was almost in his head.
+But it wasn't food, nor gold, nor his cuddly monkey.
+But what?_ The thought was almost in his head.

 "The map!"
 He cried, turning around with a twirl.
 He shot out like a bullet toward the map room.
 His scoundrel crew followed along at his heels to see if he was right.